JamesCalingo/sportventures/README.md

-My personal blog, built with Next.js and bootstraped by `create-next-app`.
+A blog of my stadium visits and more - built with Next.js and bootstraped by `create-next-app`.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).